energy technology & transitions that will be needed in tomorrow’s world

 Are you looking for a way to deepen your expertise in energy technology, while supplementing it with the broader knowledge and skills needed to achieve real change in our societies’ energy systems?
 Are you eager to use your understanding of technology and engineering to play a role as enabler, leader and game changer in the transition towards sustainable energy systems?
 If you are, the University of Twente’s Master’s programme Sustainable Energy Technology (SET) is a good choice for you.

 Building on our university’s unique High Tech Human Touch philosophy, the SET programme is for students who understand the kind of energy technologies that will be needed in tomorrow’s world as well as what it will take to get them rolled out and working in our communities, cities and societies.
 Engineers and energy technologists choose to focus on developing and improving renewable technologies are needed in society.
-Professionals who understand these technologies, but are also equipped to step forward as facilitators and leaders of the renewable energy revolution are in equally high demand.
+Society also urgently needs professionals who understand these technologies, but are also equipped to step forward as facilitators and leaders of the renewable energy revolution.
 The SET programme caters to this second group of engineers.
 Our aim with the programme is to help you become an authority in the implementation of technology-driven change in energy markets anywhere in the world.

 As a SET student or graduate you will tackle questions that involve technical as well as many non-technical challenges.
 For example, you can work exclusively on an innovative energy technology for a certain city or region, or figure out what it will take to achieve energy neutrality in that city or region.
-So apart from looking for ways to optimize heat pumps, you might explore workable business models for implementing heat pumps in private housing.
+Apart from looking for ways to optimize heat pumps, you might explore workable business models for implementing heat pumps in private housing.
 Or again, while other specialists come up with a new method for generating energy from the ocean, you may be developing energy scenarios involving many different technologies and socio-economic and political factors.
 The common thread in it all is that on top of understanding and developing the technology, you are also involved in getting it deeply integrated in society.